-This used 16 tape loops.
+The night before they recorded this song, Paul McCartney created 16 tape loops of guitar sounds and odd vocals that he brought in to the studio to create some of the effects.
 Several people remember standing around the room holding pencils for the tape to loop around and back into the recording machine as the various sound effects and instrumentation were faded in and out.

 The vocals were forced through a Leslie (revolving) speaker.
 Lennon desired the effect that the listener could hear the words but not hear him, like a group of Tibetan monks chanting on a mountain top.

 John Lennon used only one chord in this whole song, which creates a hypnotic feeling.
 For his vocals, he asked producer George Martin to make him sound like the Dali Lama.

-This was the first track recorded for the album yet the last on record.
+This was the first track recorded for the Revolver album, but the last one on the tracklist.

 On May 6, 2012, this song was featured in an episode of the popular American TV series Mad Men.
 The episode was set in 1966, and part of the plot was the ad agency in the show helping a client capitalize on Beatlemania.
 This was a big deal, since Beatles songs are very rarely licensed for TV shows - at least in their original versions.
 Cover versions and performances (think American Idol) show up from time to time, since those just have to be approved by Sony/ATV, which owns the publishing rights.
 Getting permission to use an actual Beatles recording requires permission from Apple Corp, which is controlled by The Beatles and their heirs.